lukasclimbs/compiler/README.md

 -You now must write the type of the variable (either int or bool) when making a function declaration.

+### Assignment 6
+- This assignment is incomplete and will not compile.
+I have attempts at both reference cells and while loops, but no final product.

 ### Project
 -I have completed the project.
 In the implementation are the boolean operators not, and, or, xor, nor, nand, and xnor.
+This code compiles and was submitted before assignment 6

 -The syntax for all of them is infix notation between booleans with the exception of not, which only takes one argument.